-During our week-long stay we tried our best to sort it out and visit as many Uluwatu beaches as possible.
-In this post, in addition to our description of the best beaches in Uluwatu, we’ve also included an Uluwatu map to help you locate the Uluwatu beach you are looking for on your visit (because getting to the beaches can also be confusing).
+During our week-long stay we tried our best to sort it out (someone has to, right?!) and visit as many Uluwatu beaches as possible.
+In this post, in addition to our description of the best beaches in Uluwatu, we’ve also included a link to an Uluwatu map to help you locate the Uluwatu beach you are looking for on your visit (because getting to these Bali beaches can also be confusing).

 Several of the Uluwatu beaches are proclaimed to be The Best Surf Beach in Bali.
 That being said, they are not the best beaches in Bali for swimming.
 The powerful waves, swift currents and rocky undersea landscapes can make it extremely difficult to swim.

 When visiting the beaches in Uluwatu, it is essential to consult tide charts.
 High tide can completely erase any evidence of a beach and sends waves crashing against the cliff wall.
 Extreme low tide exposes the sharp reef, reveals tide pools and uncovers Uluwatu beach caves.
 Always check the tides in Uluwatu before heading to the beach.
-We use the report on MagicSeaweed.com for accurate tide chart information and they also produce a useful Uluwatu surf report, which you can find here.
+We use the report on MagicSeaweed.com for accurate tide chart information and they also produce a useful Uluwatu surf report.

 Uluwatu Cliff and Staircases

 Uluwatu sits on top of a high cliff, which for a long time made accessing the beaches nearly impossible.
 With the popularity of Uluwatu surf spots, steep staircases have been built to allow for easier access from the top of the cliff to the water.
-However, the steps are usually uneven, often without railings, so be prepared to descend and ascend hundreds of steps when exploring the beaches.
-There isn’t a single Uluwatu beach that can be accessed without climbing stairs (OK, well there is one that has an elevator, but it belongs to a resort!).
+However, the steps are usually uneven, often without railings, so be prepared to descend and ascend hundreds of steps with caution when exploring the beaches.
+There isn’t a single Uluwatu beach that can be accessed without climbing stairs (OK, there is one that has an elevator, but it belongs to an Uluwatu resort!).

 We navigated our way around the coast in search of the best beaches in Uluwatu.
-The beaches are all on the north side of Uluwatu and are listed in order from west to east.
+These 5 beaches are all on the north side of Uluwatu and are listed in order from west to east.

-Suluban Beach, Bali (Blue Point Beach; Uluwatu Beach, Bali)
+#1 Suluban Beach, Bali (Blue Point Beach; Uluwatu, Bali)

 Suluban Beach, Uluwatu is the most famous beach in Bali with surfers because of the epic Uluwatu surf break.
 (There are five well-known surf breaks collectively known as Uluwatu: Bombie, Temples, Outside Corner, Racetracks and The Peak.)
 Only experienced surfers should attempt riding the waves at Blue Point Beach Uluwatu.
-Beginners (and those who can’t surf at all, like us!) will find plenty of entertainment by watching the seasoned surfers from the sandy shore or from the top of the cliff.
+Beginners (and those who can’t surf at all) will find plenty of entertainment by watching the seasoned surfers from the sandy shore or from the top of the Uluwatu cliff.